 This is about creating a space for all the great things you’ll do next: Get a better education, have a better career, imagine a better future and live a better life.

 Federal Student Aid is responsible for managing the student financial assistance programs authorized under Title IV of the Higher Education Act of 1965.
 These programs provide grants, loans, and work-study funds to students attending college or career school.
+12th grade high school students will be able to apply for financial aid by submitting the FAFSA in October.

 This powerful website contains educational information for all minorities.
 Students are able to go to this website to find institutions that graduate the most minorities in their field of study.